vzcaffaro/programming-languages-2020/assignment-1.md

     But in Haskell **these data types are disjoint**.
 For example, if you input an `I` or a `1` to a function that expects data of type `NN`, you will get an error message.

 - *Hint:* Separate clearly in your mind syntax from semantics (=meaning=interpretation): Syntactically, `O` and `I` are just symbols.
-The meaning of these symbols only arises from how we interpret the operations on these data.
+The meaning of these symbols only arises from the operations on these data.
 For example, if we write a function

         add O n = n